 India Tour through Gujarat and Rajasthan

-Tour India’s Gujarat and Rajasthan States: Mumbai, Udaipur, Jodhpur, Jaisalmer, Khimsar, Pushkar, Jaipur, and nine UNESCO World Heritage Sites.
+Tour India’s Gujarat and Rajasthan States: Ahmedabad, Udaipur, Jodhpur, Jaisalmer, Khimsar, Pushkar, Jaipur, and nine UNESCO World Heritage Sites.

 With Professors Paula Richman and Michael H. Fisher